The labor market integration of Syrian refugees in Turkey

 Review

-The analysis draws on data from the 2018 round of the Turkey Demographic and Health Survey (TDHS), which includes a representative sample of Syrian refugees in Turkey for the first time.
+The analysis draws on data from the 2018 Turkey Demographic and Health Survey (TDHS), which includes a representative sample of Syrian refugees in Turkey for the first time.
+The TDHS provides detailed information on employment status, job type and sector, and whether employment is formal or informal for both natives and refugees.
 Descriptive statistics reveal that:

 • Employment rates are higher among natives (69 percent of men, 22 percent of women) compared to Syrian refugees (62 percent of men, 6 percent of women).